 DISCLAIMER:Although these won’t create a completely sterile environment, these are great tips we compiled to help you understand the best, safest way to use Personal Protective Equipment for beginners.
 Please follow at your own discretion.

-Jessica: Hi friends, Shayna and Jess here.
+Jessica: Hi, friends!
+Shayna and Jess here.
 We were discussing last week that we've seen a lot of posts on Facebook from the CDC and from our state's health organization to say wear PPE but do it correctly and it doesn't say what PPE is and it also doesn't say how to do it correctly so PPE for anyone who doesn't know is Personal Protective Equipment and that would be your gloves and or any face covering that you have, whether it is medical grade or just a scarf that you're covering yourself that would be makeshift PPE.
-And then how to do it correctly is you know, we have our blood borne pathogens training and we went through all the steps, and we watched all the videos so we're like, okay, I think we've got this so obviously there is so many steps that go into preparing for an actual procedure versus going to the grocery store and, you know, there are certain precautions that you may not have the equipment to take, or you might not have the time to do and you may honestly forget, because there is a lot and if you're new to it, you might not remember at all.
-So we've tried to simplify this into as many steps to really get the job done and keep you safe and keep your loved one safe and keep everyone in our world safe but also, you know, not make it too complex or too hard to do so, here are some ways that we have found to make it just a little bit safer.
-You know, it's obviously not going to be completely sterile because the field you're going into aren't sterile fields and there's a lot of chances for cross-contamination but I think if you follow all these steps, you're going to be a lot better off.
+And then how to do it correctly is you know, we have our blood borne pathogens training and we went through all the steps, and we watched all the videos so we're like, okay, I think we've got this so obviously there is so many steps that go into preparing for an actual procedure versus going to the grocery store and there are certain precautions that you may not have the equipment to take, or you might not have the time to do and you may honestly forget, because there is a lot and if you're new to it, you might not remember at all.
+So we've tried to simplify this into as many steps to really get the job done and keep you safe and keep your loved one safe and keep everyone in our world safe but also not make it too complex or too hard to do so, here are some ways that we have found to make it just a little bit safer.
+It's obviously not going to be completely sterile because the field you're going into aren't sterile fields and there's a lot of chances for cross-contamination but I think if you follow all these steps, you're going to be a lot better off.
 So to start off, we were talking about correct glove wear and Shayna here has a box of gloves because she is a piercer so she has all the gloves and she's going to show us the correct way to put them on and the correct way to take them off.

-Shayna Begins the PPE walkthrough with a tutorial on how to safely put on your gloves
+Shayna begins the PPE walkthrough with a tutorial on how to safely put on your gloves

 Shayna: So first thing you want to do is, so you're gonna want to sanitize your hands first, so I'll do that bird dance I was talking to you about.
 Make sure your hands are dry before you try to put gloves on otherwise, you're just gonna look funny. [inaudible 2:16] a bunch of gloves.
 So here's my glove box.
 I'm gonna want to go in and grab a glove from the inside not touching the outside of the glove I plan on putting on my hand and I'm going to put that on my hand without touching the outside of the glove.
 Don't worry about adjusting your gloves until you have both of them on and then you fidget with them until they feel good and snug.
 Grab another glove, put it on again, not touching the outside of the glove with your bare hands and then you can go ahead and adjust.
-I am ready to groceries.
-To take them off, you're just want to pinch the outside of the glove and pull.
-Take it off, scrunch this glove up in the other hand, slip your fingers under the cuff of the other glove and pull up and you've created a little pouch for your dirty gloves.
+I am ready for groceries.
+To take them off, you just want to pinch the outside of the glove and pull.
+Take it off, scrunch this glove up on the other hand, slip your fingers under the cuff of the other glove and pull up and you've created a little pouch for your dirty gloves.

 Shayna: It's like ketchup sounds.
 Awful.